Adrian Manning is an English poet and micro-publisher. He has had a number of chapbooks published, including Wretched Songs

 Dye Hard Press is a small publisher in Johannesburg, South Africa.
-Since 1994 it has published more than 20 titles, including work by Alan Finlay, Phillip Zhuwao, Arja Salafranca, Gus Ferguson, Kobus Moolman, Gail Dendy, Allan Kolski Horwitz and Khulile Nxumalo.
+Since 1994 it has published more than 20 titles, including work by Alan Finlay, Phillip Zhuwao, Arja Salafranca, Gus Ferguson, Kobus Moolman, Gail Dendy, Allan Kolski Horwitz, Khulile Nxumalo and Pravasan Pillay.

 Dye Hard Press publications are distributed by Bacchus Books.

 A collection of short stories by Pravasan Pillay.
 Available at select bookstores countrywide, estimated retail price R190.
 Also available directly from the publisher.
 Email email@example.com to order.